vuejs/docs/src/api/global-api.md

 ## h

-Returns a returns "virtual node", usually abbreviated to **VNode**: a plain object which contains information describing to Vue what kind of node it should render on the page, including descriptions of any child nodes.
+Returns a "virtual node", usually abbreviated to **VNode**: a plain object which contains information describing to Vue what kind of node it should render on the page, including descriptions of any child nodes.
 It is intended for manually written [render functions](../guide/render-function.md):

 ```js
 render() {